 The ISB community and potential parents are understandably interested about the quality of our students’ learning, especially against challenging international standards.
 Over many years, the school leadership and the Board of Trustees have put into place a number of key performance indicators to ensure that we continue to provide outstanding educational opportunities for all our students.
 Below you will find a number of indicators that will inform you about school performance.

-With an average Diploma score of 36.5 points (world average of 33.02), ISB students continue to lead the way in IB results with a 100% pass rate.
-30 students celebrated a score of over 40 points, with three students achieving the perfect score of 45 points, an incredible achievement.
+With an average Diploma score of 36.1 points (world average of 32), ISB students continue to lead the way in IB results with a 98% pass rate.
+26 students celebrated a score of over 40 points, with one student achieving the perfect score of 45 points, an incredible achievement.
 With over 50 IB DP subjects on offer, ISB remains one of the top choices for students to complete their IB Diploma.
 Congratulations to all High School Graduates.

 What ISB Parents Say

 We believe that parent surveys offer useful information to gauge our success in achieving our Mission and in informing our school improvement agenda.
 To this end, we conduct three types of surveys each year: In November, we survey parents new to ISB in the past six months.
 In December, we survey parents who have left ISB during the previous year.
 In May, we survey current parents.

 International School Assessment Results

 Every 3 years, 10,000 students in each of 40 nations take the Program for International Student Assessment (PISA).
 We administer the International School Assessment (ISA) each year at 3rd, 5th, 7th, and 10th grades.
 Our scores are compared to those of students from approximately 200 schools in 60 countries.
 Because PISA and ISA are related, we can compare our 10th grade ISB students with those in the nations that consistently perform best on the PISA.
 The table below shows the results from the most recent PISA testing, and compares 10th grade ISB students’ scores to those from the top 4 scoring nations on PISA, and those from the USA.